Peptide Radar

 Why people search it now

 Carries the strongest 'GLP-1-adjacent' metabolic and longevity narrative, which drives search interest.
-Reviewed at the FDA July 2026 meeting.
+It is scheduled for FDA committee review on July 23, 2026, while a separate Phase 2a trial is underway.

 Claims by evidence grade